Golden Sweet Snow Pea

 Origins and History

-The Golden Sweet Snow Pea (Pisum sativum) is a rare and vibrant heirloom variety believed to have originated in India, where peas have been cultivated for thousands of years.
-This unique type was introduced to Western seed markets in the late 20th century and has since been cherished by gardeners for its combination of beauty, productivity, and historical intrigue.
+The Golden Sweet Snow Pea (Pisum sativum) is a vibrant, striking heirloom variety believed to have originated in India.
+This variety was introduced to Western seed markets in the late 20th century and has since been cherished by gardeners for its combination of beauty, productivity, and historical intrigue.
 It is thought to have descended from old Asian snow pea types traditionally grown for both their edible pods and tender shoots.

 Appearance and Characteristics